chmurakrajowa/terraform-provider-ochk/env/README.md

-This terraform source is used for dogfooding predefined test resources on different environment.
+This terraform source is used for dogfooding predefined test resources on different environments.

 After creating resource here, add it to terraform outputs and define in `testdata_predefined_test.go` file.